 Disappointments – Indicates you’ve tried something and fail, but didn’t give in to apathy, that you still care.
 Guilt – Shows that you’re still living a life in other people’s expectations of what you should do or actions that need to be resolved to the person you’ve offended.
 Shame – You’re internalizing other people’s beliefs about who you should be when you should be pride of who you are and try not to be what people will label you.
 Anxiety – Indicates you’re stuck in the past and fearful of the future.

 All of these are words and they are actions.
 They are either spoken verbally or through our behavior toward ourselves and others.
 To zip it is to close what will not identify who we really are.
 Sometimes we talk too much trying to prove who we are.
-When we should never try to prove ourselves to another person who also is in need of help in one way or another.
+We should never try to prove ourselves to another person who also is in need of help in one way or another.
 Only you can close the door to the words you speak, only you can determine who you want to be.
 And only you can decide not to offend others with your words and behavior.